2025 Festival Event

 Other events on the same day

-Debut novelist Emily Howes discusses the family life of eighteenth-century artist Thomas Gainsborough with the acclaimed art biographer James Hamilton.
+Debut novelist Emily Howes discusses the family life of eighteenth-century artist Thomas Gainsborough with the acclaimed writer and critic Antonia Senior.

 Tomiwa Owolade argues that the debate about race and racial injustice is dominated by American viewpoints.
 Instead, we need a new conversation about race in British life today.